sthiringer/cs4750-project/README.md

 # CS 4750 Final Project - The Hookeepers

-Thank you for checking out the repository for our Databases project.
+Thank you for visiting the repository for our Databases project.
 The project will be live at http://www.cs.virginia.edu/~sjt7zn/project/ so go check it out!

 Outside Sources/Libraries used:
-- [Table2CSV](https://github.com/rubo77/table2CSV) - A simple library to help go from HTML table -> CSV data
+- [JQuery](https://jquery.com/): Javascript for cool kids.
+- [Datatables](https://datatables.net/): A JQuery plugin that gets a lot more out of your standard HTML table.
+- [Bootstrap](https://getbootstrap.com/): Because design is annoying.